 There is a significant range of triglyceride results.
 Most consensus panels have created a categorization similar to the following breakdown:

 In terms of lifestyle, diet, drink, and exercise all play a role in triglyceride levels.
-One recent review4 states that those people eating plant-based diets, over the long term, consistently have lower triglyceride levels, but interventional trials have been less consistent.
-Randomized control trials show that triglycerides may either increase or decrease when switching to a plant-based diet; most trials reviewed show that triglycerides either go up or down by less than roughly 25 in either direction4.
-In addition, excessive alcohol intake, as well as a sedentary lifestyle5, can raise triglycerides.
+One recent review states that those people eating plant-based diets, over the long term, consistently have lower triglyceride levels, but interventional trials have been less consistent.
+Randomized control trials show that triglycerides may either increase or decrease when switching to a plant-based diet; most trials reviewed show that triglycerides either go up or down by less than roughly 25 in either direction.
+In addition, excessive alcohol intake, as well as a sedentary lifestyle, can raise triglycerides.

 In summary, despite the long explanation, the recommendations remain the same: limit or reduce alcohol use, incorporate exercise regularly, consume a high-fiber, whole-food, plant-based diet without added fats, and avoid white flours, added sugars, and juices.
 Good luck!

-A special thank you to Tomi, who posed this question to us on the T. Colin Campbell Foundation Facebook page.
+A special thank you to Tomi, who posed this question to us on the T. Colin Campbell Center for Nutrition Studies Facebook page.